VmunsilBCIT/1800_202530_BBY12/README.md

 ---

 ## Contributors

 - **Tommy White** - BCIT CST Student, has been learning code for around 3 years.
 Currently familiar with C#, Java, and a bit of C++.
 I also like playing video games in my free time alone or with friends
 - **Valen Munsil** - BCIT CST Student who programs their own indie game in their free time and aspires to be a game developer in the future.
-- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.
-- **Personnal instructions** - PJ, a group member of the group BBY12。
+- **Perry Jiang** - PJ, a group member of the group BBY12。
-- **Edward** - BCIT CST Student.
+- **Edward Liang** - BCIT CST Student.
 My personality is pretty easygoing, though I might be a bit shy sometimes because of the language barrier

 ---

 ## Acknowledgments